/Projects

 Read more about the project here.

-The CHEOP Technology Demonstrator project is performed together with Odfjell SE, Wärtsilä Norway and AkerBP, and is supported by Gassnova Climit.
-The aim is to develop and test a complete power system using solid oxide fuel cells with integrated carbon capture.
+The CHEOP (Clean Highly Efficient Offshore Power with Carbon Capture) project aims to develop and test a power system with LNG fuelled solid oxide fuel cells featuring integrated carbon capture.
 A 1,2MW auxiliary power unit will be installed on an Odfjell chemical tanker in deep-sea operation.
-The 100kW test unit, designed to comply with maritime and offshore requirements and standards, shall be installed and tested at the Energy House test facility at the Sustainable Energy Catapult Centre (Stord, Norway).
+A100kW test unit, designed to comply with maritime and offshore requirements and standards, shall be tested at the Energy House test facility at the Sustainable Energy Catapult Centre.